Azure/AppConfiguration-Sync/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Building

+First make sure that you have Node.js 12.x or higher.
+Then run `npm install` to install dependencies.

+To build the project, run `npm run build`.
+The build output is placed at `lib\index.js` and should be included in your pull request.

+Before submitting a pull request, ensure that lint and tests pass by running `npm run lint` and `npm run test`.